MiguelRita/RealVision-Decals/README.md

+#
-# RealVision
+# RealVision Decals
- Decals for Skylines II
+# for Skylines II

-Add them to your "LocalLow"
-LocalLow CS2 folder > ModsData > ExtraAssetImporter and make the folders CustomDecals > (category)

-For mroe information:
-https://github.com/AlphaGaming7780/ExtraAssetsImporter/wiki/Custom-Decals
+# --
+# alpha version
+---

+## Instruction:

+For more  information and how to install these Decals refer to: https://github.com/AlphaGaming7780/ExtraAssetsImporter/wiki/Custom-Decals

+## Guidelines